Why Personal Account Deposits Happen

 A.R.S. § 14-7508Actual Knowledge Remains the Threshold

-The bank only becomes liable if it receives the deposit or pays a check with actual knowledge that the fiduciary is breaching their duty, or with knowledge of facts that make its conduct amount to bad faith.
+The bank only becomes liable if it has actual knowledge the fiduciary is breaching their duty.
 Suspicion alone is not enough.
 The standard is actual knowledge or bad faith.

-For beneficiaries and families, this statute is a reminder that banks are not responsible for monitoring fiduciary behavior.
-If a trustee, personal representative, or agent under a power of attorney mixes funds improperly, the remedy lies with the beneficiaries or the court.
-Choosing a fiduciary you trust, and building in oversight through co-trustees or regular accountings, is the most effective safeguard.
+For beneficiaries and families, this is a reminder.
+Banks do not monitor fiduciary behavior.
+If a trustee or agent mixes funds improperly, the remedy lies with the beneficiaries or the court.